Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Introduction

 While extensive research exists on summarization and highlight extraction (see Appendix \ref{rel_works}), spotlight generation remains unexplored.
 In this work, we introduce the concept, quantitatively differentiate spotlights from summaries, and propose effective generation methods.
 Although no dedicated spotlight datasets currently exist, we identify and adapt existing sources—such as news articles, CSPubSum, Wikipedia, and conference presentations—to align with spotlight characteristics.
-These are compared with corresponding summaries based on the framework defined through Table~\ref{tab:spotlight-vs-others}.
+These are compared with corresponding similar concepts (summary, teaser, headline, highlight based on the framework defined through Table~\ref{tab:spotlight-vs-others}.

 We further develop a cost-effective, domain-specific spotlight generation method using a fine-tuned Large Language Model with Direct Preference Optimization (DPO).
 Our empirical evaluation, which includes benchmark datasets and AI-based critique mechanisms, shows that our approach outperforms both prompt-based techniques and larger models such as those from the GPT family across several key metrics.